Towards Deep Learning Models Resistant to Adversarial Attacks: Towards Universally Robust Networks

 \subsection{The Landscape of Adversarial Examples}

 Recall that the inner problem corresponds to finding an adversarial example for a given network and data point (subject to our attack model).
 As this problem requires us to maximize a highly non-concave function, one would expect it to be intractable.
-Indeed, this is the conclusion reached by prior work which then resorted to linearizing the inner maximization problem \cite{HXSS15,SYN15}.
+Indeed, this is the conclusion reached by prior work which then resorted to linearizing the inner maximization problem \cite{huang2015learning,shaham2018understanding}.
 As pointed out above, this linearization approach yields well-known methods such as FGSM.
-While training against FGSM adversaries has shown some successes, recent work also highlights important shortcomings of this one-step approach \cite{TramerKPBM17}.
+While training against FGSM adversaries has shown some successes, recent work also highlights important shortcomings of this one-step approach~\cite{tramer2017space}---slightly more sophisticated adversaries can still find points of high loss.

 To understand the inner problem in more detail, we investigate the landscape of local maxima for multiple models on MNIST and CIFAR10.
 The main tool in our experiments is projected gradient descent (PGD), since it is the standard method for large-scale constrained optimization.
 In order to explore a large part of the loss landscape, we re-start PGD from many points in the $\ell_\infty$ balls around data points from the respective evaluation sets.